sashikanthr/jackson-modules-java8/Report/report.md

 *Optional (point 4): the patch is clean.*

+Both our solutions are clean in terms of code structure as well as output cleanness.

+Solution 1 uses variable `_seFraction` as a flag, pretty much like the variable `_useNanoseconds`, which brings high complexity into the code.
+It works well on all test cases, but to some extent it increases complexity and reduce the readability.

+Solution 2 does some modification on jackson bind package.
+It defines a serialization feature called `WRITE_TIMESTAMP_WITHOUT_FRACTION` in place of a single flag, which is likely to be a more formal way to address this issue because it integrates much bette within the structure of jackson.
+This solutions involves less class in the modification, making it eaiser to analyze, maintain and use.

+As for test cases, we add new test cases illustrating what the issue is, when it arises, why it arises and how it can be addressed.
+Some test cases are mainly for better understanding and may be removed in future patch.

 *Optional (point 5): considered for acceptance (passes all automated checks).*

 ## Effort spent